FAQ — Before You Buy

 Section titled “Is Aurono cloud-based?”No. There is no cloud component at all.

-Aurono runs locally on a Raspberry Pi or in a Docker container on your own hardware.
+Aurono runs locally on a Raspberry Pi or a Mac mini on your own hardware.
 The dashboard is accessible only from your local network.
 There is no central Aurono account, no cloud dashboard, and no data leaves your device.

 How many strategies can I run?